rvlenth/emmeans/.github/ISSUE_TEMPLATE/question.md

 **Explain your question**
 Tell me your concern, and illustrate it using code and output that I can reproduce.
-But please:

-  1. Do not use `as.data.frame` anywhere.
-That suppresses annotations that you need to see
-  2. Do not create different objects having the same name.
-That just causes confusion.
+But please do not create different objects having the same name; that causes confusion and makes it hard to refer to particular results.